-Remember this includes not only fresh food from your fridge, but any drinks that taste better cold and also food that is likely to melt, such as chocolate.
-Remember to leave space for your ice blocks too, and don't forgot to pop them in the freezer at least 24 hours before your picnic.
+Remember this includes not only fresh food from your fridge, but any drinks that taste better cold.
+Plus, consider food that is likely to melt, such as chocolate.
+Leave space for your ice blocks too, and don't forgot to pop them in the freezer at least 24 hours before your picnic.

-Then keep your gorgeous wicker basket or, perhaps a larger bag or collapsible box, ready for your plates, cutlery, glasses and any food which is either warm or does not need to be kept cool.
-You may also need to pop in a sharp knife and chopping board, depending on what you need to prepare al fresco.
+Then, you can keep your gorgeous wicker basket or, a larger picnic bag or collapsible box, ready for your plates, cutlery, glasses and any food which is either warm or does not need to be kept cool.
+You may also need to pop in a sharp knife and chopping board, depending on what you need to prepare 'al fresco'.

-Don’t have a wicker basket?
-Then why not add one of these delightful hampers to your upcoming birthday list (or just treat yourself - you deserve it!)
+Don’t have a wicker picnic basket?
+Then why not add one of these delightful summer picnic hampers to your upcoming birthday list (or just treat yourself - you deserve it!)

 The food and drink

-However, what we love to focus on is the added extras!
+We love to focus on the added extras too!
 The best picnics last all afternoon and, even in to the night, so nibbles are the perfect addition.

-Also, why not be adventurous with something extra special to drink – have you tried Aloha 65 with ginger ale – a summer sensation?
-Or Tinston Cider, made the same way as champagne? …or Belvoir Elderflower Presse to really quench the thirst on a hot day?
+Also, why not be adventurous with something extra special to drink – fancy a new cocktail, like a Watermelon Daiquiri, ready mixed and ready to drink? …or Belvoir Elderflower Presse to really quench the thirst on a hot day?

 Do you have an insulated metal water bottle or flask?
 Put a few ice cubes inside and they shouldn’t melt for at least 12 hours – perfect for popping in the glass of your favourite beverage.

 Here at hampers.com, we are passionate about protecting our planet and choosing sustainable options when possible.
-No post about picnics would therefore be complete without mentioning ways to reduce single-use plastic free, alongside some eco-friendly suggestions.
+No post about picnics would therefore be complete without mentioning ways to reduce single-use plastic, alongside some eco-friendly suggestions.